 The update requires companies to recognize all expected losses over the life of an asset from its purchase or origination.
 Prior to this, the codification dictated companies recognize probable current losses on those assets.
 The update is a response to the lack of sufficient loss reserves financial institutions had on their balance sheets prior to the financial crisis of 2007.

-This codification adds another layer of judgmental inputs to the complex fair value calculations companies must perform in order to be compliant with GAAP.
-Although the justification is that CECL more accurately represents the true value of a company’s assets, the future value is based on what we know today, which will be different from what we know tomorrow.
+The codification adds another layer of judgmental inputs to the complex fair value calculations.
+These are calculations companies must perform in order to be compliant with GAAP.
+Although the justification is that CECL more accurately represents the true value of a company’s assets.
+The future value is based on what we know today, which will be different from what we know tomorrow.
 Sure, you could make that argument about any line item on the financials, but fair value allows you to recognize material non-cash earnings before they are realized, which is unique.

 The cash flow statement also tells you everything about what I just condoned.
 Since it reconciles to the income statement, you can see how much assets have appreciated or depreciated over time.
 Year over year comparisons in the worth of a company’s assets is more meaningful than one period of judgmental calculations.

-Of course it’s always best to look at all four financial statements together, hence why all four are required by regulators.
+Of course, it’s always best to look at all four financial statements together.
+Hence, why regulators require all four.
 But if I’m stranded on a desert island and can only have one financial statement – Cash is King.

 Read how SoftLedger helps you to easily and simply manage your cash flow and generate statements.

 A CPA with more than 10 years of varied public and private accounting experience, Ben has led many complex financial projects to successful outcomes.

 Ben holds a B.S. in Accounting from the University of Maryland.